jwcesign/docs_nice/docs/tips/aws_alb_best_practice.md

 The key point here is that the TERM signal should only be sent after the pod's IP has been removed from the ALB.

-Here, we give you a solution, maybe it's not the best way, but it's a good practice.

 We propose a solution that may not be perfect, but it's a good practice.
 By using a [preStop lifecycle hook](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/#container-hooks) in the deployment, the TERM signal will be delayed by 5 seconds, allowing the **Time Point 2/3** operations to complete.
 ```yaml
 apiVersion: apps/v1